 I served two terms as the Attorney General of the Northern Territory and as the NT ‘s First Law Officer took ‘silk’ sending my detractors into an apoplectic fit akin to a Shakespearean tragedy.
 As the First Law Officer, I was appointed one of Her Majesty’s Counsel for the Northern Territory by His Honour the Administrator the Honourable Dr Neil Conn AO on the advice of the Executive Council in my absence on 4 October 1997.
 As the First Law Officer, I was so entitled and consistent with other Attorney Generals around Australia, State and Federal who have exercised the privilege (think the Hon Frank Walker QC NSW and the Hon Gareth Evans QC Commonwealth).
 Contrary to the urban myth and Wikipedia I did not appoint myself.
+In a subsequent conversation with the Honourable Dr Neil Conn AO, former Administrator of the Northern Territory (1997-2000), he confirmed he approved the Commission having made all due inquiry and satisfied himself that it was in order.
+He further confirmed he was not lobbied over the appointment, had no conversation with me prior to or following the appointment which was recommended by the Executive Council in my recorded absence.
+Dr Conn’s predecessor the Honourable Austin Asche AC QC, a former Chief Justice had declined the appointment of another applicant during his term against the recommendation of the Executive Council, as was his prerogative.
+The appointment of one of Her Majesty’s Counsel for the Northern Territory aka Queens Counsel or ‘silk’, was at the sole prerogative of the Administrator of the day.
 I chose not to return to the law after retiring from Parliament but rather used my extensive legal experience as a professional non-executive director in the corporate sector worldwide.
 That was a very fulfilling and rewarding career move.

 To complete the yarn I capped off my legal career with a number of other highlights.
 In 1995 I took a brief sabbatical from the Legislative Assembly to be appointed a Visiting Fellow at the Lauterpacht Centre for International Law Cambridge University.
 In 1996 I was made an Honorary Life Member of LAWASIA in recognition of my active support for the Rule of Law in Asia and the Pacific.
 In 2016 I was appointed Inaugural Chairman of the Centre for Military & Security Law at the Australian National University Law School.
 On balance not bad for an ‘Alice Springs’ hack.

 Our daughter Madeleine has followed Josephine and me into the law and tread the same path as I in securing an appointment as Associate to a Federal Court Justice.
+Madeleine achived a first class Honours Degree in Law.
 I am confident that Madeleine will enjoy a very fulfilling career in the law in the years before her.

 The Guardian Newspaper 27 November 2013 ↩